-NOTE: Education courses are included in the four Associate of Arts in Teaching Degrees offered by colleges of DCCCD.
-These programs are sometimes called Teacher Preparation or Teacher Education by individual colleges.
+Note: Education courses are included in the four Associate of Arts in Teaching degrees offered by Dallas College.
+These programs are sometimes called Teacher Preparation or Teacher Education.

 Education courses help develop an understanding of how people learn and develop throughout life.
-Learning Framework, EDUC 1300, is an interdisciplinary course that addresses critical thinking and application of learning strategies.
+Learning Framework is an interdisciplinary course that addresses critical thinking and application of learning strategies.
 Other Education courses include an introduction to the teaching profession, principles and practices of multicultural education and introduction to special populations.

 Texas Early Childhood Articulation (TECA) is a separate rubric of specialized courses for working with children from infancy through age 12.
 It includes skills for dealing with children, families, communities and schools, including parent education, lifestyles, child abuse and family life issues.
 Students participate in field experiences with varied and diverse populations in these age groups.

 Associate of Arts in Teaching Degrees (Teacher Preparation/Education)